 Agreement with Cecil Bond Kyte.
-On January 30, 2009, the Company entered into an employment agreement with Cecil Bond Kyte, pursuant to which se serves as our Chief Executive Officer.
-The initial term of the agreement became effective on January 30, 2009 and expires on January 30, 2010 and renews automatically for addition one-year periods unless either party has given notice of non-extension prior to October 30, 2009.
+On January 30, 2009, (the "Effective Date"), the Company entered into an employment agreement with Cecil Bond Kyte, pursuant to which he serves as our Chief Executive Officer.
+The initial term of the agreement became effective on January 30, 2009 and expires on January 30, 2010 and renews automatically for addition one-year periods unless either party has given notice of non-extension prior to October 30, 2010.
 The agreement provides for a base compensation of \$200,000 per year.
 Mr. Kyte is eligible to participate in the Company's incentive and benefit plans, including eligibility to receive grants of stock options under the 2004 plan.